conmurphy/kubernetes-hands-on/README.md

 `kubectl get pods -n message-board -w`

-- Wait for The Pod to be Running and Ready.
+- Wait for the pod to be `running`

 - Once the pods are running, press `ctrl + c` to go back.

-- If the `minikube tunnel` from previous sections was closed then open a new one
+> Note: Your `minikube tunnel` session should still be open for this.
+Start a new one if it is closed, or if it is not working within a few seconds.
+>

- `minikube tunnel`
+> In a separate terminal window run `minikube tunnel`

 - Open [localhost:5000](http://localhost:5000)